ventureoo/nvidia-tweaks/README.md

 prime-run %command%
 ```

-Or if you're not on the Arch-based system:
+Or (if you're not on the Arch-based system):

 ```
 __NV_PRIME_RENDER_OFFLOAD=1 __VK_LAYER_NV_optimus=NVIDIA_only __GLX_VENDOR_LIBRARY_NAME=nvidia %command%